ozgurseker/blog/coding-stuff/blogpostGPT.md

 It looks pretty good.
 If you want to extract more information, you can make your question more detailed and you could want chatgpt to prepare it as a .json file.
 The rest will be up to you.

 I have tried using other LLM models in huggingface for this purpose, but they mostly answered me with only one name.
-So I gave up using them and accepted the price.
-The price is like 600K words input ~ $1.5 and 600K words output ~ $2 which didnt seem like a big deal for me.
+They might work for you and you might give it a try.
+But I gave up using them for now and accepted the price.
+The price is like 600K words input ~ $1.5 and 600K words output ~ $2 which didn't seem like a big deal for me.